Sting-DR/Nerevar-Moon-and-Star/InstallGuide.md

 **3.** Delete all the files inside "Morrowind\Data Files\Splash", make a backup of them if you want to.

-**5.** Run the game once to generate necessary ini files.
+**4.** Run the game once to generate necessary ini files.

-**7.** Create folders to use as download and install directories.
+**5.** Create folders to use as download and install directories.

-**8.** Install modlist from Wabbajack.
+**6.** Install modlist from Wabbajack.

-**9.** In Mod Organizer 2, go to Modify Executables (In the top-right dropdown) and add openmw.exe from within the install folder->.OpenMW(0.51) .
+**7.** In Mod Organizer 2, go to Modify Executables (In the top-right dropdown) and add openmw.exe from within the install folder->.OpenMW(0.51) .

-**10.** DO NOT activate any additional mods/plugins, leave everything as it is after installing through wabbajack.
+**8.** DO NOT activate any additional mods/plugins, leave everything as it is after installing through wabbajack.

-**11.** In the OpenMW launcher Data Files > Navigation Mesh Cache, click on Update.
-This will reduce stutter and loading times while playing.

-**12.** Error message saying openmw has frozen is nothing to worry about, this is common when using big modlists.
+**9.** Error message saying openmw has frozen is nothing to worry about, this is common when using big modlists.
 Everything should load up properly within a minute or two after launching oppenmw.

-**13.** It is important you read the following instructions to have a smooth experience and avoid encountering already addressed issues.
+**10.** It is important you read the following instructions to have a smooth experience and avoid encountering already addressed issues.
 Please make sure your problem is not listed below before reporting any further ones.

  ---